-Retirement has changed quite a bit in recent decades.
-People are living longer, costs are rising, pensions are becoming increasingly rare and there are ongoing questions about the long-term financial health of Social Security.
-Even if you've built a diversified plan for retirement that includes saving and investing for your retirement, that money can be vulnerable to market volatility, inflation, and other risks.
-More and more it’s become vital to also consider “self-funded” retirement options that can guarantee an income in your golden years.
+When transitioning from work to retirement, many people choose to rely upon their investments, Social Security, and any pensions they might have.
+But retirement has changed quite a bit in recent decades.
+People are living longer, costs are rising, pensions are becoming increasingly rare, and there are ongoing questions about the long-term financial health of Social Security.
+It can be a challenge to secure a dependable and consistent retirement.
+Have you considered “self-funded” retirement options?
+Even if you have built a diversified retirement plan that includes savings and investments, that money can be affected by market fluctuations.

 Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from your accumulation value for additional optional benefit riders or strategy fees associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.